amiteshkushwaha7/CPP-DSA-PROGRAMS/README.md

 # C++ Data Structures and Algorithms Portfolio

 Welcome to my C++ Data Structures and Algorithms (DSA) Portfolio!
-This repository contains a collection of C++ programs focused on various DSA concepts, organized by different assignments.
+This repository contains a collection and implementation of various DSA concepts, organized by different assignments.
 Whether you're a student, educator, or fellow developer, I hope you find this repository useful for learning or reference.

 ## Repository Structure

-The repository is organized into the following directories, sorted in ascending order by assignment number:
+The repository is organized into the following directories:

 1. **Dynamic Array ASMT 42:** Working with dynamic arrays in C++.
 2. **Singly Linked List DS ASMT 43:** Understanding singly linked lists.